malaman/python3-interview-questions/README.md

 * How to write Python3 compatible code in Python2?
 * What is the differences in the string types for Python3 and Python2?
 * What is the differences between range, map, filter commands for Python3 and Python2?
+* What is the differences in integer division operations between Python3 and Python2?